brotochola/modular_synth/README.md

 TODO:
 * add multiplayer with firebase
     EASY WAY:
-        1 - the person leading puts the whole instrument on each change 2 - the other user fetch the whole thing, and check, like react, what gotta be updated, using the id of the components
+        1. the person leading puts the whole instrument on each change
+        2. the other user fetch the whole thing, and check, like react, what gotta be updated, using the id of the components EVENT BASED:
-    EVENT BASED:
-        1 - give each user an id and save it in the localStorage 2 - keep track in firebase who is online
+        1. give each user an id and save it in the localStorage
+        2. keep track in firebase who is online
-        3 - all users leave events with userID and timestamp 4 - all the changes are picked up by the rest of the users (checking to not fall into loops) 5 - pickup all events between the last pickup and now 6 - apply changes
+        3. all users leave events with userID and timestamp
+        4. all the changes are picked up by the rest of the users (checking to not fall into loops)
+        5. pickup all events between the last pickup and now
+        6. apply changes
+    ANOTER WAY:
+        1. components: { id:{connections:[{},{}]}, id:{connections:[{},{}]}}
+        2. each component updates only its own representation in firestore, including serialized connections coming from it

 * fix saving with selects, inputs, images, etc
 * add explanations